Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 8. Recently Viewed

 Reminds returning visitors what they've already looked at.
-This is a navigation aid as much as a recommendation — customers browse across sessions, and picking up where they left off reduces friction.
-Studies show recently viewed widgets increase return visit conversion rates.
+This is a navigation aid as much as a recommendation (customers browse across sessions, and picking up where they left off reduces friction).
+Returning visitors who see recently viewed widgets show higher conversion rates on their next visit.

 Best placement: Homepage for returning visitors, cart page sidebar.